PPBDS/tutorial.helpers/vignettes/instructions.md

 Files --- most commonly text files or rds files --- are handled in a similar fashion to images.
 Create a directory called `data` in the same directory as the `tutorial.Rmd`, just as we do with `images`.
 Any file in `data` will be available at run time.
 (Note that the directory must be named `data`.
 Something like `my_data` will not work.)

 There are two main uses for files in `data`.
 First, they can be used at "compile time" (when the `tutorial.Rmd` is knit to html) for making plots or doing anything else.
-Second, they are available to students in the exercise code blocks during "run time" (when students are doing the tutorial).
+Second, and more importantly, they are available to students in the exercise code blocks during "run time" (when students are doing the tutorial).

 ### Permanent objects